Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Operator learning in Sobolev space with Gaussian measure

 \section{Operator learning in $H^1_\mu$ Sobolev space with Gaussian measure}

-We consider an operator learning problem of optimizing the weight $\bw\in\R^{d_w}$ of an operator surrogate $\widetilde{\bdmc{G}}(\cdot;\bw):\mathscr{M}\to\scrY$ so that $\widetilde{\bdmc{G}}$ is close to the true PtO map $\bdmc{G}$ measured by certain metric.
+We consider an operator learning problem of optimizing the weight $\bw\in\R^{d_w}$ of an operator surrogate $\widetilde{\bdmc{G}}(\cdot;\bw):\mathscr{M}\to\scrY$ so that $\widetilde{\bdmc{G}}$ is close to the PtO map $\bdmc{G}$ measured by certain metric.
 When the operator surrogate $\widetilde{\bdmc{G}}$ is represented using a neural network, the weight $\bw$ consists of the tunable parameters of neural networks.
-In \cref{subsec:l2_training}, we introduce the conventional operator learning method using input--output samples.
-In \cref{subsec:h1_definition}, we present our derivative-informed operator learning method.
-In \cref{subsec:hs_matrix}, we discuss the matrix representation of the parametric derivative for efficient operator learning.
+In \cref{subsec:l2_training}, we introduce the conventional operator learning method.
+We present our derivative-informed operator learning method in \cref{subsec:h1_definition}.
+In \cref{subsec:hs_matrix}, we discuss matrix representations of Hilbert--Schmidt operators for efficient operator learning.